-In summertime, it can be tempting to mow low to extend the time between mowings – but this can actually do more harm than good!
+In the summertime, it can be tempting to mow low to extend the time between mowings – but this can actually do more harm than good!

 Mowing at 3 inches or above can help your turf shade out weeds and encourages healthier, thicker turf that can compete against weeds.
 It's also important to ensure that you're using the right grass species, fertilizing and watering correctly, and doing whatever you can to encourage healthy grass.

 Improper watering is often to blame for other problems in your lawn.
 Over-watering can make it easier for diseases to take hold of your trees and grass, and under-watering can starve your lawn of important nutrients and lead to shallow roots, stunting your grass and making it easier for weeds to move in.

 Check out our Homeowner's Guide to Watering Your Lawn for best practices!